Rumrich spy case

-The Rumrich spy case was an espionage case in the United States in which eighteen individuals were indicted on charges of spying for Nazi Germany in 1938.
-The case resulted in the criminal convictions of Johanna Hoffman, a hairdresser on the SS Europa liner, Enrich Glaser, a soldier based at Mitchel Field, and Otto Voss, an airplane mechanic.
+In 1938, eighteen individuals in the United States were indicted on charges of spying for Nazi Germany.
+The case resulted in four criminal convictions.
 The case was named after Guenther Gustave Maria Rumrich, a United States Army sergeant turned deserter who pleaded guilty to espionage and agreed to testify on behalf of the US government.
-Rumrich was arrested on February 14, 1938, after impersonating Secretary of State Cordell Hull and trying to obtain 35 blank United States passports to deliver to the German government.
-All four individuals served time in jail, with sentences ranging from two to six years.
+All four individuals served time in prison, with sentences ranging from two to six years.
 The case was the first major international spy case for the Federal Bureau of Investigation (FBI).

 Background, spying, and arrests

 Guenther Gustave Maria Rumrich was a United States Army sergeant turned deserter who pleaded guilty to espionage and agreed to testify on behalf of the US government.
-Johanna Hoffman was a hairdresser on the SS Europa liner.
-Enrich Glaser was a soldier based at Mitchel Field.
-Otto Voss was an airplane mechanic.
+Johanna Hoffman was a hairdresser on the liner SS Europa.
+Enrich Glaser was a soldier based at Mitchel Field in Long Island, New York, and Otto Voss was an airplane mechanic.

 Rumrich stated Hoffman served as a go-between on the Europa to convey messages between his contact person in Germany, Karl Schlueter, and himself and the other spies in America.
-Before his capture, under the codename "Crown", Rumrich mailed letters to Jessie Jordan, herself a spy for the Abwehr, in which he stated a plan for German secret service agents to physically overpower an American army colonel at the Hotel McAlpin.
-The colonel would be carrying East Coast defense plans for the United States in the situation, and the agents would take the plans.
-Afterwards, the agents would leave behind clues which indicated communists were behind the operation.
+Before his capture, under the codename "Crown", Rumrich mailed letters to Jessie Jordan, a Scottish woman who was a spy for the Abwehr, in which he mentioned a plan for German secret service agents to physically overpower an American army colonel at the Hotel McAlpin in Manhattan, New York City.
+The colonel would be carrying East Coast defense plans for the United States in the situation of war, and the agents would take the plans.
+Afterward, the agents would leave behind clues which indicated communists were behind the operation.
 German recruiter for the Nazi spy network Ignatz Theodor Griebl was described by historian Rhodri Jeffreys-Jones as the true "mastermind" behind the spy ring, with Rumrich described as a "minor cog".
 Griebl was arrested but released on bail and escaped to Europe before trial.

-Rumrich provided Germany information on Coast Artillery Corps operations in the Panama Canal Zone.
+Rumrich provided Germany with information on Coast Artillery Corps operations in the Panama Canal Zone.
 Rumrich was arrested on February 14, 1938, after impersonating Secretary of State Cordell Hull and trying to obtain 35 blank United States passports to deliver to the German government.